Introduction: Laser Engraving on Your Prusa MK3

 Step 1: Laser Module

 First and foremost, you'll need a laser module.
-You can find these all over sites like eBay, Amazon, AliExpress, Banggood etc. Look for something like this (engraving) or this (if you want to cut wood!).
+You can find these all over sites like eBay, Amazon, AliExpress, Banggood etc. Look for something like this, or this, or even this / this.
 Get one and make sure you read through this Instructable while the laser is on its way to you.
 Depending on the model of laser module, you might need a pull-down resistor (more details in step 4).